The Renters’ Rights Act is a new set of rules which impacts the rental sector and changes your rights as a tenant.

 No-fault evictions

-The Renters’ Rights Act also puts an end to Section 21 evictions, meaning landlords can’t end a tenancy without a valid reason or a court/possession order.
+The Renters’ Rights Act also put an end to Section 21 evictions, meaning landlords can no longer end a tenancy without a valid reason or a court/possession order.
+Any Section 21 cases that were already started before May 1st, 2026 can continue under the old rules.

 Rent rises

-Rent rises will now be much more regulated.
+Rent increases are now more tightly regulated.
 Under the new rules, landlords can only raise the rent once every 12 months and must go through the official process to do so.

-Tenants should be given at least two months’ notice of a rent increase, and it must be in line with the local market rate.
+Tenants should be given at least two months’ notice of a rent increase, and it must be in line with rent prices of similar properties in your area.

 Rent in advance

-Landlords will not be able to demand more than one month’s rent in advance of a new tenant moving into the property.
+Landlords are no longer able to ask for more than one month’s rent in advance of a new tenant moving into the property.

 Pets

-Blanket bans on pets will no longer be allowed.
+Blanket bans on pets are no longer allowed.
 Tenants have the right to ask to keep a pet in their rented home, and a landlord can only refuse if they have a good reason to do so.

 What do tenants need to do?